Getting Started

 Access Token: tk_9f3a7b2e1d...

-Random tunnels use unguessable IDs and are open by default.
-Custom-named tunnels automatically generate an access token — requests must include it as a Authorization: Bearer header or ?token= query parameter.
+Reserved subdomains automatically generate an access token at runtime.
+Requests must include it as an Authorization: Bearer header or a ?token= query parameter.
+The token changes every time you start the tunnel.

 Domain limitation